Colleges rely on federal research funding. Under Trump, its future is in doubt

 The cuts and the uncertainty have led some universities to accept fewer graduate students, cutting off pathways to careers.
 Many graduate students in science programs receive scholarships and stipends that come from federal research grants.

-Purdue University senior Alyssa Johnson had been planning to pursue graduate research on amphibian diseases, and she was accepted into a program.
-But she ultimately decided to change her course of study because of the uncertainty around funding.
+Purdue University senior Alyssa Johnson had been planning to pursue graduate research on amphibian diseases, and she was accepted into one of three schools she applied to.
+She said one of the schools appeared to have limited their acceptances to preemptively avoid funding concerns.
+But given her application experience, the changing landscape of research and her shifting interests, she decided to change her course of study to something she felt would help build trust between scientists and the public.

 “I kind of went through a little bit of career crisis, which was definitely catalyzed by what’s going on with the current administration and their attitudes toward science and science communication,” Johnson said.